 Calgary Board of Education, and Calgary Catholic School District:

-We work with Queen Elizabeth Elementary School to implement the Student Literacy program, and offer our Hearing Loss Prevention program in classrooms throughout both the public and separate school systems.
+We work with Queen Elizabeth Elementary School to implement the Student Literacy program.

 Providence Children’s Centre: